mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_cyclejs.md

   return sinks;
 }

-//...
+// ...
 ```
-Here we are sending commands to the `TabletDriver` by using the stream created from the output stream of the `PoseDetection` driver (`sources.PoseDetection.poses`) instead of creating one from scratch as we did above when we made the robot to look left and right.
+Here we are sending commands to the `TabletDriver` by using the stream created from the output stream of the `PoseDetection` driver (`sources.PoseDetection.poses`). <!-- instead of creating one from scratch as we did above when we made the robot to look left and right. -->
 To convert pose data into control commands, we use the [`filter`](https://github.com/staltz/xstream#filter) xstream operator to filter pose data to the ones containing only one person whose nose is visible.
 Then we use the [`map`](https://github.com/staltz/xstream#map) xstream operator twice to convert the detected nose positions into eye positions and turn the eye positions into control commands.

 We have made the robot to look at a face!